 The current pandemic, without a doubt, has accelerated the digital transformation of healthcare by at least 5 years.
 There will always be a role for face-face services, but we now have the evidence that digital health can deliver healthcare, services and outcomes at a scale never before realized.
 Patients love it, they can access advice from the comfort of their own home at a time that is convenient for them.
 There is no reason that digital cannot transform healthcare in the same way it has for every other industry.

 What has changed in my mhealth Remote Monitoring since the COVID-19 outbreak.?
 Can you Tell Us More about the Covid-19 Virtual Ward?

 It has changed everything.
 Uptake has improved by 300%, we have set up over 50 new sites in the last few months.
 For example, since March we have delivered over 46,000 individual rehabilitation sessions to patients with COPD.

 The Covid Virtual ward is for patients suspected to be suffering from or diagnosed with coronavirus.
-By answering a few questions and recording a few measurements twice a day - cough, wellness, breathing, pulse, temperature and oxygen levels (using an oximeter) - we use a clinically recognised scoring algorithm to assist patients being managed in a virtual environment to be cared for remotely by their clinical team.
+By answering a few questions and recording a few measurements twice a day - cough, wellness, breathing, pulse, temperature, and oxygen levels (using an oximeter) - we use a clinically recognized scoring algorithm to assist patients being managed in a virtual environment to be cared for remotely by their clinical team.
 This means patients do not have to attend hospital or their GP surgery, clinical services can also monitor patients remotely in nursing and care homes.
-For those that demonstrate a severe worsening of their condition the app helps clinical teams prioritise them and arrange a safe admission to hospital.
+For those that demonstrate a severe worsening of their condition, the app helps clinical teams prioritize them and arrange a safe admission to the hospital.

 - Interview End -

-Discover more examples of innovation in digital healthcare & real-world applications of air quality insights in our brand new eBook, featuring ALK, My Mount Sinai Hospital and more.
+Discover more examples of innovation in digital healthcare & real-world applications of air quality insights in our dedicated patient engagement eBook, featuring ALK, My Mount Sinai Hospital, and more: